capitalone/federated-model-aggregation/examples/django-deployment/README.md

 *Note: We talk about the model and meta data connectors in greater detail in the “Connectors” component section*

 The last part of the `AGGREGATOR_SETTINGS` is the `secrets_manager` and `secrets_name`. <br>
-These components are used to tell the aggregator what type of secrets manager the user is requesting to use and the name of the secrets the user wishes to grab using the specified manager.
+These two settings indicate to the aggregator:
+- The type of secrets manager to utilize
+  - The secret name(s) for the manager to query

 ## Local Backend Setup (Granular setup)
 For users looking for a more granular understanding of the example, the steps to create the environment for the service are as follows:

+### Installation Process
-1. Create the virtual environment (or use conda)
+1. Create the virtual environment
 ```console
 make compile-packages
 make install